danidee10/danidee10.github.io/_posts/go/2018-3-12-why-go-should-be-your-next-language.markdown

 This is a very delicate topic in `Go` and one which programmer's from other languages find weird.
 Go doesn't have exceptions.
 There's even an [official explanation](https://blog.golang.org/error-handling-and-go) for it.

-This is something that tripped me at first, but after months of writing `Go`, I've gotten used to it.
-Go's argument is that other languages have abused exceptions, to the point that they aren't exceptional. `Go` has `panic` which at the surface might be similar to `raise` in `python`. but when your code or a library panics in Go.
+This is something that tripped me at first, but after months of writing `Go`, I got used to it.
+Go's argument is that other languages have abused exceptions to the point that they aren't exceptional.

+In python this is true.
+It's more "pythonic" to ask for forgiveness than permission. consider the following code:

+{% highlight python %}
+if hasattr(object, 'a'):
+    print('object has an a attribute')
+else:
+   # doesn't have the attribute, handle the error
+{% endhighlight %}

+{% highlight python %}
+try:
+    object.b
+    print('object has an a attribute') except AttributeError:
+    # doesn't have the attribute, handle the error
+{% endhighlight %}

+Both of them achieve the same thing, but the second code snippet is more "pythonic".
+But is a non-existent attribute on a Object really exceptional?
+That's the direction `Go` is coming from.
+The only advantage of exceptions is that they can be raised anywhere and caught anywhere in the callstack.
+In `Go`, the immediate caller of a function is forced to handle the error.
+It won't bubble up.

+`Go` has `panic` which at the surface might be similar to `raise` in `python`. but when your code or a library panics in Go.
 It's basically the "End of the world" for your program because you've encountered an error that cannot be resolved.

-[This subreddit](https://www.reddit.com/r/golang/comments/3sfjho/gos_error_handling_is_elegant/) is quite intersting (Make sure you read the blog post first).
+[This subreddit](https://www.reddit.com/r/golang/comments/3sfjho/gos_error_handling_is_elegant/) is quite interesting (Make sure you read the blog post first).

 ### Things don’t blow up easily